Kazhdan-Lusztig polynomials and bases

 The W-graphs are stored in a compact format to save space.
 They are represented as a pair.

-• The first element is a list describing C. Its elements are either a set I(x), or an integer n specifying to repeat the previous element n more times.
+• The first element is a list describing C. Its elements are either a vector I(x) of indices in eachindex(S), or an integer n specifying to repeat the previous element n more times.

 • The second element is a list which specifies μ.